BetoBob/C-Projects/README.md

 # C Projects

-Example C projects I have worked on during my time at Cal Poly San Luis Obispo.
-These classes include:
+Example C projects I have worked on for these school courses:

 * Systems Programming
 * Operating Systems

 **Note:** This if for demonstration purposes only.
 Do not plagiarize this source code.